mohamedawnallah/Learning-Bitcoin/bitcoin/README.md

 # What is Segwit ?
 Investopedia said: "Segregated Witness (SegWit) refers to a change in the `transaction format` of Bitcoin.
 Its stated purpose as a protocol upgrade was to protect against `transaction malleability` and decrease transaction times by increasing `block capacity`.
 Transaction malleability refers to the possibility that tiny pieces of transaction information could be changed, invalidating new cryptocurrency blocks."

+Witness Data structure is not part of calculation of the transaction hash

 # Additional Resources
 [Bitcoin Developer Documentation](https://developer.bitcoin.org/)